 La Vittoria della Forma sulla Sostanza

 Otto Büchstein’s obscure tragicomic opera La Vittoria della Forma sulla Sostanza (“The Victory of Form over Substance”) is an obscure and now largely forgotten portent of the forthcoming mechanization of the enlightened world.
-It was hampered on premiere by what theatre-goers found to be a plainly fantastical plot, but more critically was wounded by a brace of especially turgid arias either side of the interval.
+It was hampered on premiere by what theatre-goers found to be a plainly fantastical plot, but more critically by a brace of especially turgid arias either side of the interval.

-Being obsessed with cost control and anxious to be seen as a great financial innovator, Don Figaro has invested in a “homunculus”, a steam-powered computation machine which will take over the role of the brokers at a fraction of the cost, and with far greater speed and accuracy.
-But, Don Iolio says, surely you know, spice broking is a complex business, and no mechanical contraption could possibly replace the skill or judgment of an experienced broker?
-The machine will be hopeless, and a far greater burden on his operation than any benefit it could possibly bring: “Quella macchina parlante ottusa!”
+Being obsessed with cost control and anxious to be seen as a great financial innovator, Don Figaro has invested in a “homunculus” — a steam-powered computation machine — which will take over the role of the brokers at a fraction of the cost, and with far greater speed and accuracy.

 Don Figaro, a vain and stupid man, is exasperated at his errant son and chides him for his romantic and impractical world-view.
-By way of punishment he consigns Don Iolio to work in the boiler-room among the brokers.
+By way of punishment, he consigns Don Iolio to work in the boiler-room among the brokers.
 In the rousing aria Niente malattia!
 Niente vacanze!
 Niente ora di pranzo! (“No sickness!
 No holidays!
 No lunch-hours!”)
 Don Figaro, alone on stage, wails, “There you will see how valuable these good-for-nothing spice merchant are!
 They waste my money!
 They occupy my valuable resources!
 My new homunculus will not get sick!
 It will take no vacations!
 It will take no lunch-breaks!”

 Disregarding Don Iolio’s warnings, Don Figaro rushes in, impulsively, securing the homunculus, so he thinks, before his devious rival Don Inago Montega can get it.
 But Don Inago has tricked Don Figaro into a buying the machine, for which he takes out a long-term loan, from Don Inago, at usurious prices.
 Don Inago has configured it to perform badly and to cripple Don Figaro’s business.

-With great fanfare Don Figaro takes delivery of the machine, which to everyone’s surprise, works - but only because Iolande and Don Iolio are standing behind it, checking everything before the merchants out front can notice.
+With great fanfare Don Figaro takes delivery of the machine, which to everyone’s surprise, works marvellously — but only because Iolande and Don Iolio are standing behind it, checking everything before the merchants out front can notice.
 It is only Iolande’s her brilliant accounting and dextrous handling of exceptions and unexpected use-cases which creates the illusion that machine is a success.
 Don Iolio is only more besmitten: è migliore di un motore di calcolo!
 (She is better than any dumb computation engine!)

 Peering through a crack in the door, devious Don Inago sees the machine is working, to his horror, and tries to renege on his loan.
 Don Figaro orders another machine, but to pay for it, must make Don Iolio and Iolande redundant.
 As they quail he shouts, “non ho bisogno di voi dipendenti maledetti!”
 (I don’t need you stupid employees!)
 Little does Don Figaro know!

-In a wrenching aria Sono Condannato a Essere un Esperto in Materia (“I am condemned to be a subject matter expert”) Iolande, cast adrift from the firm, drifts aimlessly around the canals of Venice clutching her Iron Mountain box, tearing out hanks of her hair and pondering whether there is any future to her life at all: O, diabolica calamità!.
+In a wrenching aria Sono Condannato a Essere un Esperto in Materia (“I am condemned to be a subject matter expert”) Iolande, cast adrift from the firm, drifts aimlessly around the canals of Venice clutching her Iron Mountain box, tearing out hanks of her hair and pondering whether there is any future to her life at all: O, diabolica calamità! (“O! hellish calamity!”).

-At the same time Don Iolio, locked in his father’s operations room, ineffectually rails against the stupidity of his father’s fashionable ideas (his song is Il mondo ha una merda per i cervelli (“The world has shit for brains”).
+At the same time Don Iolio, locked in his father’s operations room, ineffectually rails against the stupidity of his father’s fashionable ideas: Il mondo ha una merda per i cervelli (“The world has shit for brains”).
 He can only watch as the homunculus, without Iolande to prop it up, starts writing all kinds of contract notes on spices that don’t even exist.
 It is a disaster and drives Don Figaro to the brink of ruin.
 Finally, he comes to understand his folly (O!
-Consulente di Gestione Scioccca! and realising only Iolande can stop this blessed machine and save his family from total ruin, he sends out Don Figaro to find her.
+Consulente di Gestione Scioccca! (“Thou foolish management consultant!”) and realising only Iolande can stop this blessed machine and save his family from total ruin, he sends out Don Figaro to find her.